GreyElaina/barffine/README.md

    cargo run -p barffine-server -- create-admin <email> <password>
    ```
    The command is idempotent; rerunning it rotates the password if the user already exists.
-5. Verify the instance with `curl http://127.0.0.1:8081/health` and point your AFFiNE client at the same base URL.
+5. Verify the instance with `curl http://127.0.0.1:8081/api/health` and point your AFFiNE client at the same base URL (REST endpoints only exist under the `/api` prefix).

 ## Docker deployment